 The engineering footprint in Rwanda is no exception.
 After completing their engineering degree, many Rwandan graduates struggle to succeed in job interviews and secure a smooth university-to-work transition.
 Career prospects are usually hampered by a lack of communication and presentation skills, interview readiness and misalignment between university-acquired skills and industry needs.

 In Rwanda, engineering curricula often focuses on technical skills and in-depth subject knowledge, whilst lacking teaching of key soft skills.
-This includes limited access to early career professional development training and mentoring hinders graduates’ job opportunities and career prospects.
+This includes limited access to early career professional development training and mentoring which hinders graduates’ job opportunities and career prospects.
 Teamwork, creativity and engineering ethics are often included in the university syllabus, but pivotal career-ready skills such as personal branding and communication are not usually covered.

 To bridge this gap, Engineers Against Poverty (EAP) and the Institution of Engineers Rwanda (IER) is equipping graduates and young engineers with the skills and knowledge needed for career progression, ultimately aiming to contribute to the growth and development of the engineering footprint in Rwanda.
 With support from the Royal Academy of Engineering through the Africa Catalyst programme, we’ve started delivering three one week career training programmes, with the first cohort successfully completing their course in May.
 The remaining cohorts are expected to be trained in August and November this year.
 The training aims to facilitate a supportive learning environment where participants can seek mentorship, engage in knowledge-sharing activities and establish connections with industry professionals.